qmolt/fl_ritmo-max/README.md

 ``bar 2. <1111 3.5 <001`` means that the external will play 4 notes in a 4th division of 2.0 beats and the last note in a 3rd division of 3.5 beats.
 This allows you to make very complex rhythms if you want to.

+After a '<' character '0' is a silence, '1' is a note, '-' is a tie that extends the duration of a note.

 The output will be the subdivision duration in milliseconds of its respective subdivision as a float.

 This external has the same functionality as fl_batuta when adding multiple notes to a bar.